Welcome Circles

 What is a Welcome Circle?

-A Welcome Circle is a group of individuals who provide financial, resettlement, and emotional support to newcomers for six months until they reach self-sufficiency.
-Circles can form as part of a synagogue, organization, community center, or other faith or interfaith community, or they can be made up of private individuals.
+Welcome Circles support newcomers for six months or until they reach self-sufficiency.
+They can form as part of a synagogue, organization, community center, or other faith or interfaith community, or they can be made up of private individuals, and can be based anywhere in the United States.

 Why Partner with HIAS?